forrest79/deploy-php/readme.md

 ### Assets

-This is simple assets builder.
-Currently supports copying files, compiling and minifying [less](http://lesscss.org/) files, [sass](https://sass-lang.com/) files and JavaScript (simple minifier [UglifyJS](https://github.com/mishoo/UglifyJS) or complex [rollup.js](https://rollupjs.org/) + recommended [Babel](https://babeljs.io/)) files and in debug environment also generating map files.
+This is a simple assets builder.
+Currently, it supports copying files, compiling and minifying [less](http://lesscss.org/) files, [sass](https://sass-lang.com/) files and JavaScript (simple minifier [UglifyJS](https://github.com/mishoo/UglifyJS) or complex [rollup.js](https://rollupjs.org/) + recommended [Babel](https://babeljs.io/)) files and in debug environment also generating map files.

 For compiling and minifying is required `node.js` with installed `npm` packages `less`, `node-sass`, `uglify-js` or `rollup` (`babel`) environment.
 In Debian or Ubuntu, you can do it like this (`-g` option install package globally in the system, not in your repository):